 Canon 400mm f5.6mm L lens.
 I bought a second hand copy for taking bird photos when travelling or trekking - noticeably sharper than the 100-400mm zoom at 400mm, although it lacks the benefits of IS.
 Rarely used now I have the 100-400mm Mark II, will probably sell.

 Canon 500mm L IS f4 lens.
 Excellent for wildlife photography, and not much heavier than my old Nikon 300mm f2.8.
+I hardly use it now I have the 100-500mm zoom.

 Canon 1.4x (including Mark II) and 2x EF II teleconverters.
 Usually used with the 500mm.